mateusbsal4/neural-arm-field-planner/README.md

-# Genesis Inverse Kinematics Repository
+# Trajectory planning in Genesis

 This repository consists of a ROS package with scripts and utilities for benchmarking trajectory planners in simulated cluttered environments with the Franka Emika Panda manipulator in the Genesis physics engine.